Bikeman868/Moq.Modules/README.md

    those mocks is time consuming.

-This package solves both of these problems by allowing library authors to distribute mocks with their library, so that users of their library can use a mock the library in their unit tests.
+This package solves both of these problems by allowing library authors to distribute mocks with their library, so that users of their library can use a mock of the library in their unit tests.

 For example if you install the [Prius ORM](https://github.com/Bikeman868/Prius) and use it to